 In seeking to advance local democracy, the WLGA seeks to shape national funding, policy and legislation, to ensure as much local freedom and flexibility as possible to allow local councils to make service decisions according to local needs and priorities.
-The WLGA has produced a number of policy documents seeking to influence Welsh Government policy development, including the WLGA Manifesto 'Localism 2016-21: A plan for public services in Wales' and the 2014 discussion document 'In Defence of Localism'.
+The WLGA has produced a number of policy documents seeking to influence Welsh Government policy development, including 'Resourcing Local Services 2020-21 - All our communities rely on local government' and the 2014 discussion document 'In Defence of Localism'.

 One of the WLGA's primary purposes is also to promote better local government; it provides a range of support to councillors and local authorities to help develop and support councillors, including producing guidance materials and providing training programmes.

-The WLGA is also committed to encouraging a greater diversity of people coming forward to stand as candidates ahead of the 2017 local elections; the WLGA is a partner in the Diversity in Democracy programme and has produced a guide for candidates.
+The WLGA is also committed to encouraging a greater diversity of people coming forward to stand as candidates ahead of the May 2022 local elections; the WLGA is a partner in the Diversity in Democracy programme and has developed a Be a Councillor website.

 For more information contact: Daniel Hurford